Quantitative Certification of Bias in Large Language Models

 Content Warning: This work contains examples of offensive language.

-Large Language Models (LLMs) can produce responses that exhibit social biases and support stereotypes.
-However, conventional benchmarking is insufficient to thoroughly evaluate LLM bias, as it can not scale to large sets of prompts and provides no guarantees.
-Therefore, we propose a novel certification framework QuaCer-B that provides formal guarantees on obtaining unbiased responses from target LLMs under large sets of prompts.
-A certificate consists of high-confidence bounds on the probability of obtaining biased responses from the LLM for any set of prompts containing sensitive attributes, sampled from a distribution.
-We illustrate the bias certification in LLMs for prompts with various prefixes drawn from given distributions.
-We consider distributions of random token sequences, mixtures of manual jailbreaks, and jailbreaks in the LLM’s embedding space to certify its bias.
-We certify popular LLMs with QuaCer-B and present novel insights into their biases.
+Large Language Models (LLMs) can produce biased responses that can cause representational harms.
+However, conventional studies are insufficient to thoroughly evaluate LLM bias, as they can not scale to large number of inputs and provide no guarantees.
+Therefore, we propose the first framework, QuaCer-B (Quantitative Certification of Bias) that certifies LLMs for bias on distributions of prompts.
+A certificate consists of high-confidence bounds on the probability of unbiased LLM responses for any set of prompts mentioning various demographic groups, sampled from a distribution.
+We illustrate the bias certification for distributions of prompts created by applying varying prefixes drawn from a prefix distributions, to a given set of prompts.
+We consider prefix distributions for random token sequences, mixtures of manual jailbreaks, and jailbreaks in the LLM’s embedding space to certify bias.
+We obtain non-trivial certified bounds on the probability of unbiased responses of SOTA LLMs, exposing their vulnerabilities over distributions of prompts generated from computationally inexpensive distributions of prefixes.

 Large Language Models (LLMs) have shown impressive performance as chatbots, and are hence used by millions of people worldwide.
 This, however, brings their safety and trustworthiness to the forefront, making it imperative to guarantee their reliability.
 Prior work has generally focused on establishing the trust in LLMs using evaluations on standard benchmarks.
 This analysis, however, is insufficient due to the limitations of the benchmarking datasets, their use in LLMs' safety training, and the lack of guarantees through benchmarking.
 As an alternative, we propose quantitative certificates for LLMs and develop a novel framework, QuaCer-B, to quantitatively certify LLMs for bias in their responses.
 We define bias as an assymetry in the LLM's responses for a set of prompts that differ only by a sensitive attribute.